krimtonz/kz/USAGE.md

 * reload scene - reloads the current scene at the last entrance
 * void out - activates a void out
 * break free - breaks out of a cutscene
+* skip cutscene - skips a cutscene, playing the next one if exists
 * pause - pauses the game at the current frame. see [frame advancing](#9-frame-advancing)
 * advance - advances a single frame. see [frame advancing](#9-frame-advancing)
 * reset lag counter - resets the lag counter to 0